 Cruise ships — you love ’em or you hate ’em.
-Everyone knows what they’re in for when they take a cruise: Activities, sun, and endless drinks and food.
+Everyone knows what they’re in for when they take a cruise: activities, sunshine, and endless drinks and food.
 That’s all good — but what about the things people don’t know they’re in for?

 Creepy stuff happens on cruise ships.
 According to Grunge, cruise ships are places where people commit some strange crimes.
-Let’s take a closer look at the dark side of the cruising industry.
+Let’s take a closer look at the dark side of the cruise industry.

 1. Bizarre homicide

 In 2017, Kenneth and Kristy Manzanares took an Alaskan cruise to celebrate their anniversary.
 Authorities found Kristy’s dead body in the couple’s cabin covered in blood, next to her very-much-alive husband, who was also covered in blood, according to CBS News.
 All Kenneth had to say to the authorities was, “She would not stop laughing at me.”

 Friends and family of the couple noticed nothing awry about the couple — one neighbor called the Manzanares and their three children the perfect American family.
 Accused of first-degree murder, Kenneth pleaded not guilty.
 He will stand trial on April 23, 2018, according to Fox 13.

 Next: Where does all that waste actually go?

 2. Environmental abuse